 Early spring is a great time to pick up cabbage.
 I came by quite a bit of cabbage this year.
 Cabbage keeps reasonably well in the fridge.
 And of course if you make sauerkraut you can preserve it for longer.
 But I don’t care for sauerkraut.

 So I cooked with this fresh cabbage for quite a few nights.
-I sauteed onions in a small amount of olive oil and then cooked the cabbage sliced into strips until crunchy-tender.
+I sauteed onions in a small amount of olive oil and then cooked the cabbage sliced into strips until tender-crisp.
 It was delicious.

 But you know even if something is delicious you can only

 force serve it to your family for supper for so long before there’s a rebellion in the household.
 I found that I really liked the taste of cabbage dropped into my endless soup.
 So I used some each week there for a while as well.
 But now the time had come to preserve it for longer term.

 I took the remaining heads of cabbage and peeled off the outside leaves, washed the heads and allowed them to dry.
 Then I sliced each head into quarters to make them much easier to core.
 I went through each head of cabbage, coring them all & setting them aside.